Breakdown traditional QA silos by empowering developers to own quality checks.

 If “test” and “automation” are continuously used together in a job title, we begin to believe and understand that it’s the primary role of a tester to automate.
 Bring the focus back to recruiting for mindful testers by removing “automation” from your recruiting posts, and help “Breakdown traditional QA silos”.
 Recruit for the role and not for the tool.

-Like what you’ve read ?
-Leave a clap and stay tuned for more.
+Subscribe if you like what you’ve read ?
+Leave a clap 👏 and stay tuned for more.